-4 McKinsey, First-time Launchers in the Pharmaceutical Industry, 2021 Accelerating market access straight after launch Teams can leverage customer reference data to build their market access strategy in a given country.
-One commercial-stage biotech company focused on rare and serious diseases found that having access to the full ecosystem in one database helped its teams to move ahead on market access strategy in countries where launches were already live [Figure 3].
+4 McKinsey, First-time Launchers in the Pharmaceutical Industry, 2021 Accelerating market access straight after launch Traditionally, emerging biotechs may have assumed that its field force would use customer reference data most following a launch.
+In reality, there are many ways this data could help the whole organization hit the ground running: from C-suite to medical, compliance to field and marketing.
+For example, during the drug development phase, biotechs may not have reps in place with plans to hire them after launch.
+However, without eyes and ears on the ground, they won't fully understand the ecosystem surrounding their drug when they need it the most.
+With access to dashboards built on clean and real-time data, senior management can quickly see field team activity by HCP/KOL types, primary centers, and specialty.
+Teams can also leverage customer reference data to build their market access strategy in a given country.
+For one commercial-stage biotech company, having access to the full ecosystem in one database helped its teams to move ahead on market access strategy in countries where launches were already live [Figure 3].
 By having visibility of market potential, it could even hire key roles in markets yet to launch.
-For example, the CEO of a biotech company in the drug development phase may not have reps in place and perhaps plans to hire them after launch.
-Without eyes and ears on the ground, they won't fully understand the ecosystem surrounding their drug when they need it the most.
-Senior management gained access to dashboards, built on clean and real-time data, so they could guickly see field team activity by HCP/KOL types, primary centers, and specialty.
-Accurate data is necessary yet insufficient if it cannot reveal granular insight.
+However, accurate data is only as good as the granular insights it can provide.
 Consider a drug that supports patients suffering from a specific type of cancer.
 To identify the potential market, it's necessary to know which oncologists are in the ecosystem and those who have previously diagnosed this disease.
 This requires compliant and advanced segmentation capabilities.
-To use data to its full potential, emerging biotech needs to look beyond CRM.
-Traditionally, it is assumed that the field force will use customer reference data most following a launch.
-In reality, there are many ways this data could help the whole organization to hit the ground running: from C-suite to medical, compliance to field and marketing.
 FIGURE 3: CREATING A COMPLETE ECOSYSTEM IN ONE DATABASE WITH VEEVA OPENDATA